AaronBray/AaronBray.github.io/_posts/2025-09-10-Lazy-Admin.md

-We start off running an Nmap scan to enumerate the open ports
+We start off running an Nmap scan to enumerate the open ports on the target

+{% highlight bash %}
->nmap -sCV x.x.x.x
+$ nmap -sCV x.x.x.x
+{% endhighlight bash %}

 We can see that ports 22 & 80 are open in the nmap scan below